tacowordpress/taco-installer/README.md

 For information about getting started with the Taco Theme's frontend task runners, view the theme’s [README.md file](https://github.com/tacowordpress/taco-theme/tree/master/src).

+For information on how to use tacowordpress, check out the [repo](https://github.com/tacowordpress/tacowordpress).
+For complete documentation, see the [wiki](https://github.com/tacowordpress/tacowordpress/wiki).

 ## More Features

 The taco-installer comes with a few other features: